Albert Tévoédjrè: Early life

-Tévoédjrè was educated at Toulouse, Fribourg and Geneva.
+Tévoédjrè was educated at Toulouse, Fribourg and the Graduate Institute of International Studies in Geneva.
 He taught at secondary schools at Cahors, Dakar and Porto-Novo before travelling to Paris to pursue a writing career.
 While in Paris he wrote L'Afrique révoltée in 1958 and Afrique debout in 1959.
 He also served as editor in chief of the left-wing newspaper L'Étudiant Noir.
 During this time he frequented left-wing circles to discuss political affairs.
 At these and various cultural conferences across Europe and Asia, he learned to speak German, English and Spanish, besides his native French.

 Before Benin declared its independence, Tévoédjrè helped found the pro-independence organization Mouvement Africain de Libération Nationale and the Ligue pour la Promotion Africaine, as well as leading the Syndicat National des Ensignants du Dahomey.
 In February 1960, Tévoédjrè participated in a strike at the Technical College of Cotonou.
 The demonstrators requested to fire two professors who failed several students and had them expelled.